Camzcamz/PCBS-Political-Ideologies-and-Visual-Deviance-Sensitivity/README.md

 ## Experiment

 ## Conclusion
+In light of my lack knowledge of python prior to this class and its intriduction to me during my first semester of M1, I spent a lot of time this semester working on my project.
+There are additional things that should be done to improve this experiment and that would have been interesting to code.
+For instance, it would have been interesting to use auditoty typical and deviant stimuli to see if differences in political opinion also influence auditory deviance sensitivity.
+Moreover, while the perfect red, green and blue were chosen acording to the typical rbg code standards, ambiguoug red, green, blue was chosen based on visual observation
 ## Reference
 Okimoto, T., & M Gromet, D. (2015).
 Differences in Sensitivity to Deviance Partly Explain Ideological Divides in Social Policy Support.
 Journal of personality and social psychology. https://doi.org/10.1037/pspp0000080